- Publish Date: 20-02-2018 / 3:01 AM

-Morning yoga for beginners – yoga for brain power: Do you want to feel more energized, boost your brain power, and become mentally alert throughout the day?
-Well, all it takes is 5 minutes of your time to do few easy yoga for beginners at home routines in the morning to get yourself ready to tackle the day!
-If you are looking for best yoga for brain power and mental alertness, this article is indeed for you.
+Morning yoga for beginners – yoga for brain power: Do you want to feel more energized, boost your brainpower, and become mentally alert throughout the day?
+Well, all it takes is 5 minutes of your time to do a few minutes of morning yoga routine—a simple beginners yoga poses routine that anybody can do at home.

-- 1. Child Pose (30 to 60 seconds)
+Child Pose (30 to 60 seconds)

-• Start by being on your hands and knees.
+Start by being on your hands and knees.
 Focus on your breathing and allow your thoughts to slow down.

-• Spread your knees, but keep your big toes touching.
+Spread your knees but keep your big toes touching.

-• Allow your buttocks to rest on your heels.
+Allow your buttocks to rest on your heels.

-• Sit straight and lengthen your spine up.
+Sit straight and lengthen your spine up.

-• Exhale, bow forward, drape your entire torso between your thighs and let your forehead touch the floor while keeping your arms extended and your palms also touching the floor.
+Exhale, bow forward, drape your entire torso between your thighs and let your forehead touch the floor while keeping your arms extended and your palms also touching the floor.

-• Make sure that your buttocks are still touching your heels.
+Make sure that your buttocks are still touching your heels.

 Your upper back should broaden, while your lower back should be relaxed.